 - Committing family violence

-- Making disparaging comments about the other spouse in the presence of the children
+- Making disparaging comments about spouses in the presence of children

-- Withdrawing the children from school without the other parent’s consent
+- Withdrawing children from school without the other parent’s consent

 - Removing money from a retirement account

-- Hiding or secreting the children from the other parent
+- Hiding or secreting children from the other parent

 - Destroying, removing, or encumbering property without the permission of the other

-There are many restrictions that could be ordered that are not listed here; this is not a comprehensive list.
+There are many possible ordered restrictions, this is not a comprehensive list.

 How Does a Court Establish Personal Jurisdiction in Texas?

-In Texas, Personal Jurisdiction exists where one of the following is present:
+Jurisdiction refers to a court’s power to hear and decide a case.
+In Texas, personal jurisdiction exists where one of the following is present:

-- Contacts: The Respondent has minimum contacts with the state;
+- Contacts: the respondent has minimum contacts within the state;

-- Business: The Respondent does business in the state;
+- Business: the respondent does business within the state;

-- Presence (Cannot be fraudulently lured into the state): The Respondent was personally served while in the state; or
+- Presence: the respondent was personally served while in the state; or

-- Consent (Could be given in a premarital agreement): The Respondent agrees to submit to the Court’s jurisdiction.
+- Consent: the respondent agrees to submit to the Court’s jurisdiction.